Start a Food Supplements Trading Business in Dubai

 Licensing and Compliance Requirements

-Trading food supplements in the UAE requires compliance beyond the free zone licence itself.
+Trading food supplements in the UAE requires compliance beyond the free zone license itself.
 The UAE Ministry of Health and Prevention mandates that all food supplements sold or distributed within the country carry valid product registration.
 The Emirates Authority for Standardisation and Metrology (ESMA) also sets labelling and quality standards that imported products must meet.

 Key compliance considerations include: